openaddresses/cloudfriend/readme.md

 Helper functions for assembling CloudFormation templates in JavaScript.

-## Shortcuts

-Cloudfriend contains a library of JS classes that reduce the amount of "boilerplate" CloudFormation that you need to write to setup a common set of AWS Resources.
-See [the shortcuts readme for more information](./lib/shortcuts/readme.md), or [the shortcuts API documentation to look at shortcut-specific configuration](./lib/shortcuts/api.md).

 ## Intrinsic functions and conditions

 These are functions that you can use in place of various CloudFormation objects.